Install and Configure CA Business Intelligence JasperReports® Server

 - We recommend Java version to be same on both CA Identity Manager and CA Business Intelligence JasperReports server.

-- If you are using JasperReports Server 6.4.3, ensure that the system time of CA Identity Manager and JasperReports Server is same.
+- Ensure that the system time of CA Identity Manager and JasperReports Server is same.

 - Reports can be viewed only in Google Chrome and Mozilla Firefox.